postgres-ai/postgres-howtos/0065_uuid_v7_and_partitioning_timescaledb.md

 );
 ```

-The default value `00000000-...00` for "id" is "fake" – it will always be replaced in trigger, based on the timestamp:
+The default value `00000000-...00` for `id` is "fake" – it will always be replaced in trigger, based on the timestamp:

 ```sql
 create or replace function t_update_uuid() returns trigger